 #7.
 Young T & Bugsey

-Young T and Bugsey are a pair from Nottingham who has become ones to watch due to the tough and varied hip-hop they create.
+Young T and Bugsey are a pair from Nottingham who have become ones to watch due to the tough and varied hip-hop they create.
 Their music has been supported by Stormzy, Tim Westwood, and many others.

 #8.
 Professor Green